unicode-org/cldr/docs/ldml/tr35-keyboards.md

 4. **Before output to the platform/application**

     Text must be normalized into the output form requested by the platform or application.
+This will typically be NFC, but may not be.

     - For example, to NFC: full normalization (reorder+composition).
     - No markers are present in this text, they are removed prior to output but retained in the implementation's input context for subsequent keystrokes.
 See [markers](#markers).